(Continued from Potiphar’s Wife III)

-“Dorothy has released a video on YouTube.
-On it she says Kenya will pay because you allowed your officers to try and arrest Mwangoye and her.
-She claims that her Network financed your campaign on the understanding that you would leave them alone,”
+“Someone has released a video on YouTube.
+On it a masked man says Kenya will pay because you allowed your officers to try and arrest Mwangoye.
+But that is not the problem.
+The problem is that he is claiming that Mwangoye’s network financed your campaign on the understanding that you would leave them alone.”

-“My agents tell me that Dorothy seems to be the head of some organised crime group called the Network.
-It comprises of businessmen and politicians across East Africa.
-We believe Dorothy is just a figurehead.
-Mwangoye is the real leader,”
+“My agents tell me that Mwangoye seems to be the head of an organized crime group called the Network.”

 The President smiles, drawing confused looks from her advisors.

 “That fool Mwangoye actually contributed to my campaign.
 They have laid the perfect trap for me.
-But if they wanted to blackmail me, that video would not be public.
-It seems there is someone who wants me out.
 James, we still have soldiers in Somalia right?”

 “Good.
-Track down the three criminals and bring them back here.
+Track down the two criminals and bring them back here.
 Alive.
 Jacinta will help you with all the intelligence you need if military intelligence is not sufficient.
-Send in more soldiers if you have to,”
+Send in more soldiers if you have to.”